-This unit has been designed to be delivered to employees who work in organisations which implement processes based on the government's best practice guidelines and adopt practices that demonstrate good corporate governance.
-In this context, it is expected that support materials be compatible with the HM Treasury's Green Book guidance on appraisal and evaluation and reference the Gateway Review system, or similar, to assess project progress.
-Candidates may be encouraged to access the wide range of project management tools and guidance available through the UK Office of Government Commerce (OGC) website (http://www.ogc.gov.uk).
+This Unit has been designed to be delivered to employees who work in organisations which implement processes based on the Government's best practice guidelines and adopt practices that demonstrate good corporate governance.
+In this context, it is expected that support materials be compatible with the HM Treasury's Green Book guidance on Appraisal and Evaluation and reference the Gateway Review system, or similar, to assess project progress.
+Candidates may be encouraged to access the wide range of project management tools and guidance available through the Office of Government Commerce (OGC) website.

-Although the unit includes a range of concepts, knowledge and skills, which will require that candidates be provided with a suitable and sufficiently wide range of exercises to practice with, a holistic approach should still be considered by means of a single project approach for the summative assessment.
+Although the Unit includes a range of concepts, knowledge and skills, which will require that candidates be provided with a suitable and sufficiently wide range of exercises to practice with, a holistic approach should still be considered by means of a single project approach for the summative assessment.

-This unit provides candidates with a natural progression route to other widely recognised professional project management qualifications such as PRINCE2 and the Diploma in Programme and Project Management.
+This Unit also forms part of the PDA Diploma in Project Management which provides candidates with a natural progression route to other widely recognised professional project management qualifications such as PRINCE2 and the Diploma in Programme and Project Management.